defold/defold.github.io/README.md

 ## Site search
 The site search is powered by [Pagefind](https://pagefind.app), a static site search library.
 Pagefind automatically generates a search index during the site build process and provides a fast, client-side search interface with filtering and metadata support.

+Search includes Stable, Beta, and Alpha API references, with channel and engine version labels.
+Existing Pagefind content and section weights are multiplied by 1.0 for Stable, 0.9 for Beta, and 0.8 for Alpha.
+This favors Stable while preserving relevance and staying within Pagefind's maximum weight of 10.
+Legacy aliases, redirects, and API category overviews remain excluded.

+Search always selects one API channel, defaulting to Stable.
+The API sidebar defaults to its current channel.
+Both search interfaces use three channel buttons backed by Pagefind's filters; on the full search page they appear above the Section filters.
+Each button counts matching pages in the API section across all channels, independently of the current channel and Section selections.
+The channel follows both form submissions and “View all results” links to `/search?q=…&channel=beta`.
+Manuals, tutorials, extensions, and other unversioned content belong to all three filter values, so selecting an API channel keeps that content visible.

 ## Page search
 Functionality for searching and marking within a single page using [Mark.js](https://markjs.io/).